harshv0624/Tree_Mittra_Clone/README.md

 # Tree Mittra Mobile App

+To see the outputs of the project check out the OUTPUTS folder.
+This application is the clone of app Tree Mittra(Play Store) Developed by the TATA Company.
+It still had many mistakes and bad coding practise but in future i will update it and make it more efficient.
+Please Contribute if u can.
+At backend i have used the mongoDb database.
+Enjoy !!

 Tree Mittra is a mobile application that encourages users to adopt, plant, and nurture trees.
 This repository contains the code for the React Native mobile app, including features such as user registration, email verification, and displaying environmental information.

 ## Table of Contents